travelaudience/go-sx/README.md

 tx.MustExec(query, append(values, wantID)...)
 ```

+It is entirely possible to construct all of these queries by hand, and you're all welcome to do so.
+Using the query generators, however, ensures that the fields match correctly, something that is particularly useful with a large number of columns.

 ## Point point #5:  Iterating over result sets is clumsy.

 **go-sx** provides an iterator called `Each` which runs a callback function on each row of a result set.
 Using the iterator simplifies this code: